kernelfucker/llock/README.md

 logical x display locker

 # compile
-$ clang llock.c -o llock -Os -lcrypt -lxcb -lxcb-keysyms
+$ clang llock.c -o llock -Os -lcrypt -lxcb -lxcb-keysyms \# no need -lX11 lflag

 # hash passwd with yescrypt
 use **lethargy** or **mkpasswd** to generate a random hash comptabile with yescrypt